Hasan03-h/Extramus-Franchising-Model/README.md

 📌 Extramus – Franchise & Partnership Project
 📝 Project Description

-This project explored the financial and strategic feasibility of expanding Extramus, a nonprofit internship mobility organization in Italy.
+This project explored the feasibility of scaling Extramus, a nonprofit internship mobility organization in Italy.

-Originally designed as a franchising model, the project later pivoted into a partnership model, where Extramus acts as a middleman between companies seeking interns and students seeking internships.
+At first, the goal was to design a franchising model to replicate the Extramus concept in other Italian towns.
+Later, due to financial constraints (no EU funding, limited revenue sources), the project pivoted into a partnership model, positioning Extramus as a middleman between companies seeking interns and students looking for internship opportunities.

-My role as Finance Intern focused on building financial models, KPIs, and scenario analyses to test the sustainability of both approaches.
+My role as Finance Intern was to provide the financial backbone of the project: revenue–expense models, KPIs, and scenario analyses that could guide strategic decisions.

 🎯 My Contributions

 Financial Modeling

-Designed income statements for both franchisor and franchisee.
+Built two income statements (franchisor & franchisee perspective).

-Conducted break-even analysis (estimated 8 interns needed to cover costs).
+Conducted break-even analysis, estimating that 8 interns would cover operational costs.

-Built scenario analysis (Best–Moderate–Worst cases).
+Designed scenario analyses (Best–Moderate–Worst cases).

 KPI Development & Visualization

-Created 3 KPI sets: Operational, Financial, and Impact.
+Created Operational, Financial, and Impact KPIs tailored to nonprofit context.

-Visualized results using Tableau dashboards.
+Visualized KPIs in Tableau dashboards for easier tracking.

 Pricing & Revenue Strategy

-Developed student pricing models by sector (IT, Marketing, HR).
+Designed student pricing models by sector (IT, Marketing, HR).

-Estimated company productivity value per intern and designed fee-sharing scenarios (10%, 15%, 20%).
+Estimated productivity value per intern and built fee-sharing scenarios (10%, 15%, 20%).

 Partnership Model

-After supervisor feedback, adapted financial models for a middleman service model.
+Adapted financial models for a service-based approach where Extramus charges companies for successful intern placements.

-Designed a step-by-step business proposal (website services, internship placement, social projects).
+Drafted a business proposal including three services:

-Prepared scenario analysis for revenue streams from partnerships.
+Website creation for SMEs without online presence,

+Internship placement service,

+Collaboration on visionary nonprofit projects (leveraging Google for Nonprofits).

 Research & Benchmarking

-Analyzed AIESEC and ESN as benchmark social franchise models.
+Analyzed AIESEC and ESN as social franchise case studies.

-Presented insights on differences and similarities with Extramus.
+Identified similarities, differences, and lessons for Extramus.

 📊 Key Skills Developed

-Financial Modeling & Break-even Analysis

-Budgeting & Forecasting

-Data Visualization (Tableau, Excel)

-KPI Development

-Scenario & Pricing Analysis

-Market Research

-Strategic Thinking & Adaptability

-Cross-cultural Teamwork
+Hard Skills: Financial Modeling, Scenario Analysis, KPI Development, Budgeting, Pricing Strategy, Data Visualization (Excel, Tableau).

+Soft Skills: Strategic Thinking, Problem-Solving, Adaptability, Cross-Cultural Teamwork, Professional Communication.

+✅ Outcomes

+Determined that a franchising model is not financially feasible in the short term without external funding (e.g., EU grants).

+Produced a scalable partnership model where Extramus monetizes its role as an intermediary between companies and interns.

+Delivered financial templates, scenario analyses, and KPIs that can be reused for future franchise or partnership opportunities.

+Contributed to the Extramus Partnership Program proposal, providing a clear financial perspective to complement strategic and operational inputs.

+🔎 Conclusion

+This project showed that nonprofits need flexible, sustainable models to expand.
+While franchising appeared attractive at first, the financial reality made it impractical.
+By pivoting to a partnership strategy, Extramus can:

+Leverage its strong supply of interns,

+Generate revenue with minimal cost,

+Build trust with companies through added-value services,

+Keep the door open for future franchising once financial stability and external funding are secured.

+For me, the internship was a hands-on lesson in how financial modeling directly informs strategic decisions.
+I learned to balance optimism with realism, adapt quickly to new directions, and communicate financial insights in a way that supports leadership decisions.